ng-alain/delon/packages/form/docs/customize.en-US.md

       [loading]="loading">
     </tinymce>
     <!-- End area -->
-  </sf-item-wrap>`
+  </sf-item-wrap>`,
+  preserveWhitespaces: false,
+  changeDetection: ChangeDetectionStrategy.OnPush,
+  standalone: true,
+  imports: [DelonFormModule]
 })
-export class TinymceWidget extends ControlWidget implements OnInit {
+class TestWidget extends ControlWidget implements OnInit {
-  static readonly KEY = 'tinymce';
+  /* KEY value for registering widgets */ static readonly KEY = 'test';

+  // It is recommended to use `ngOnInit` to obtain the parameters required by the component.
   config: any;
   loadingTip: string;